ssesselmann/impulse/README.md

 27) Improved layout compatibility with smaller screens.
 28) Added user manual to tab 4
 29) Added gaussian correlation trace to spectrum with sadjustable sigma
+30) Tidied up appearance and moved the polynomial function, added text for gaussian correlation on tab4

 Things to do
 ------------